 Figure A-7-2 - S-100 Feature Catalogue Builder

 The FCB also contains a function for working with proposals that have yet to be added to the Registry.

+Product Specification developers must review the resulting Feature Catalogue created using the FCB for conformance and update it manually where required.
+Aspects that need to be checked and updated are detailed in Part B (B-13 – Define data encoding format).

 DCEG Builder

 To simplify the creation of the Data Classification and Encoding Guide (DCEG) for a Product Specification, a DCEG Builder has been created.
 This tool utilizes the Feature Catalogue to create the bindings and inputs for the DCEG tables.
 It is then a manual process to add images and specific text to the encoding part of the DCEG tables.
 Figure A-7-3 below shows a high-level overview of the process to create a DCEG via the DCEG Builder.
 An Application Schema is required to make the Feature Catalogue, which equates to an XML representation of the Application Schema.
 The use of the Feature Catalogue can be described in the DCEG.